qho-djo/alx-low_level_programming/0x0E-structures_typedef/README.md

 A dog will teach you unconditional love.
 If you can have that in your life, things won't be too bad Outside of a dog, a book is a man's best friend.
-Inside of a dog it's too dark to read A door is what a dog is perpetually on the wrong side of
+Inside of a dog it's too dark to read A door is what a dog is perpetually on the wrong side of A door is what a dog is perpetually on the wrong side of